janaagaard75/janaagaard75.github.io/_posts/drafts/categorizing-code-comments.md

 published: false
 ---

-# Writing Good Code Comments
+# The What, How and Why of Code Comments

+In the 90's[Javadoc](https://en.wikipedia.org/wiki/Javadoc) popularized the idea of document every little piece of your code.
+In most cases that's way too many comments, and I guess that's why the current trend seems to be to not write any comments at all, sometimes citing Uncle Bob ["a comment is a failure to express yourself in code"](https://twitter.com/unclebobmartin/status/870311898545258497).

+I've more than once

-I believe that writing code comments is crucial to writing good code.
-In the 90's[Javadoc](https://en.wikipedia.org/wiki/Javadoc) popularized the idea of document every single little piece of your code, and that certainly proved to be too much.
-Uncle Bob's "comments lie" from his excellent book Clean Code has led to a lot of developers believing in writing no code comments at all.
-I think this
+Uncle Bob's "comments lie" line from his excellent book Clean Code from 2009 has led to some developers believing in writing no code comments at all.
+The right amount is of course somewhere in between these two extremes.

+ I believe that writing code comments is crucial to writing good code, but

 But do you know if a comment is a good one, that you should keep, or bad one, that should be deleted?